Women and HIV

 • Men are much more likely than women to develop Kaposi sarcoma or KS (a cancer-like disease caused by a herpes virus)

 Women tend to be diagnosed with HIV later in their disease than men and fewer women than men are getting HIV treatment.
-Women may delay getting medical care and treatment and choose not to disclose their HIV status for several reasons, including:
+Women may delay getting HIV testing, medical care, and treatment, and choose not to disclose their HIV status for several reasons, including:

 • Unstable housing